The Island

 Next time.
 Surely there would not be a next time, with barely enough open space here to bury one body?

 But as Raymond finally stood on the island, among the roots and rocks, his stained shoes sinking into the soil, he knew.
 It wasn’t perfect here, but it was right.
 Raymond was seized by the memory of Tina with her fingers in the dirt and suddenly he couldn’t wait to put this one in the ground.
 The shovel he’d brought dug eagerly into what grass he could find, chopping at tree roots, unearthing black, rich dirt that clotted on everything as it came up, congealing onto the shovel, covering the grass.
-It wasn’t a full grave, not six feet down, and not long enough for her to go in straight, but he was used to curling them up to go into the tubs anyway.
+It wasn’t a full grave, not six feet down, and not long enough for the body to go in straight, but he was used to curling them up to go into the tubs.

 oOo

-Raymond felt claustrophobic.
-Every time he killed, he was consumed with the fear that there would not be enough room for another body on the island, and thus he’d have to re-open an older grave and put the new one on top.
 The idea felt wrong, revolting, terrifying.
 He never looked into the tubs.
 Never.
 And this was no plastic casket.
 The bodies on the island would be making mud with their own fluids, covered in bite marks from every conceivable creature.
 And so Raymond was spending hours chopping open a grave every time he brought a new body.
 Enduring back-breaking, filthy work to make holes amid the rocks.

 Eventually Raymond understood that this new compulsion was going to doom him.
 Even if no one ever noticed him making all-night disposal trips to the island, there was still something worse coming: the kill of someone close.
 Because four bodies in, four torturous graves dug, and he was only more hungry.
 Raymond was not going to be satisfied until it was Tina’s body in the muddy ground, until he sat there, hour after hour, waiting for real worms to crawl along her fingers.